INDIAJULIETVICTOR/IF-RADIO/readme.md

 ## Credits

-This project was developed by [your name].
+This project was developed by IU0IJV.
 Contributions are welcome!

 ## License